-Finish this part of the assignment with an account of what the research and assignment meant to you vocationally, (e.g. what questions remain for you, what new insights materialized, what direction you are being led as a result of this work)
+Finish this part of the assignment with an account of what the research and assignment meant to you vocationally, (e.g. questions that remain for you, new insights/affirmations/challenges that materialized, direction you are being led as a result of this work).
+Identify ways you have grown or are more competent now that you have done this piece of work.

-4. INTEGRATIVE PROJECT

-(2-3 pages) (Active Experimentation)
+4. INTEGRATIVE PROJECT (2-3 pages) (Active Experimentation)